Hempstead Wrongful Death Lawyer

-If you lost a loved one due to negligence, call the Hempstead personal injury attorneys at Jacoby & Meyers, LLP, today at (516) 542-0931 to schedule a free consultation with an experienced member of our legal team today.
+If you lost a loved one due to negligence, call the Hempstead personal injury lawyers at Jacoby & Meyers, LLP, today at (516) 542-0931 to schedule a free consultation with an experienced member of our legal team today.
 Our Hempstead personal injury lawyers are ready to help you.

 Defining Wrongful Death

 The term wrongful death refers to a death that resulted from the negligence of another person.
 When someone acts with negligence, it means they fail to exercise the same care that a reasonably prudent person would use in similar circumstances.

 For example, you may drive defensively and use caution as you drive throughout New York.
 Another driver may choose to get behind the wheel after a few drinks at a local bar.
 That individual’s disregard for your safety can make him or her liable for the loss of your loved one if he or she crashes into your vehicle.

 Wrongful death is so named because it is wrong and never should have happened.
 When people fail to exercise sound judgment with their actions and behaviors, someone may lose his or her life.